-Recent statistics1 from McAfee states that the total number of mobile malware samples exceeded five million, growing by 112% in one year.
+Recent statistics from Google show that 1.5 million Android devices are activated every day [12], running a wide variety of application in many different usage scenarios.
+The GooglePlay Store1 alone currently hosts about 1.5 millions apps [5], some of which are known to behave maliciously [3].
+The November 2014 Threats Report [30] from McAfee states that the total number of mobile malware samples exceeded five million, growing by 112% in one year.
 Indeed, mobile devices are a popular target for attackers, and app markets are still abused by malware developers for spreading their malicious apps.
 Consequently, the security guard of such markets have become an essential challenge for both end users and market maintainers.

 Machine learning techniques, by allowing to sift through large sets of apps to detect malicious apps, appear to be promising for large-scale malware detection and eventually to keep malicious apps from entering app markets [2].
 Stateof-the-art machine learning approaches for Android malware detection mainly differ in the feature sets that are considered for training the classifiers.
-For example, Canfora et al. [7] rely on system calls and permissions while Gascon et al. [12] use call graph properties.
-Other examples of recurrent feature sets include Java code properties, Intent Filter information, strings, etc.
+For example, Canfora et al. [9] rely on system calls and permissions while Gascon et al. [16] use function call graph properties.
+Other examples of recurrent feature sets include Java code properties, Intent Filter information, strings, etc. Recently, MUDFLOW [8] has proposed to extract behavioral features by taking into account sensitive data flows in Android apps to identify malware.
+Although most approaches from the literature exhibit high performance results, there are few cases where authors assess the generalization of such results.
+In particular, we question the extent of dependency between the training data and the yielded classifiers.
+We advocate, through an investigation into an example of a new feature set, that the assessment of feature sets must dig into the composition of training datasets.

-Recently, MUDFLOW [6] has proposed to extract behavioral features by taking into account sensitive data flows in Android apps to identify malware.
-In this paper, we also study the capability of specific sensitive data-flow features to be discriminative in Android malware detection as in MUDFLOW.
+We study the capability of specific sensitive data-flow features to be discriminative in Android malware detection as in MUDFLOW.
 Contrary to MUDFLOW, for which the source and sink of the data-flow are necessarily within a single component, we consider data-flows that may led to leaks between two components such as data-flow coming from a source and going out of the component without knowing yet if the related data will go to a sink.
-Indeed, these potential component leaks (PCLs) are meaningful characteristics of malware since researchers have shown that the inter-component communication (ICC) mechanism introduces a lot of vulnerabilities (e.g., Activity Hijacking [21]).
+Indeed, these potential component leaks (PCLs) are meaningful characteristics of malware since researchers have shown that the inter-component communication (ICC) mechanism introduces a lot of vulnerabilities (e.g., Activity Hijacking) [11], [32].

-In our previous work, we have developed PCLeaks [17], a tool for detecting potential component leaks involving two components.
+In our previous work, we have developed PCLeaks [25], a tool for detecting potential component leaks involving two components.
 For the purpose of this study, we have extended PCLeaks to take into account the case where more than two components are involved in the leak (e.g., one component is used as a bridge component between two others).